apaul2/mat301/ps3.md

 | 2 | 3 | 2 | 1 | 5 |

 10. Find the natural join between the Faculty and Department relations below.
+  The natural join between teh Faculty and Department relations would be the department.

 S
 --------------